Tracheotomy: Society and culture

 Across movies and TV shows, there are many situations where an emergency procedure is done on an individual's neck to re-establish an airway.
-An example is in the 2008 horror, Saw V, in which a character being drowned from the neck up performs a manual tracheotomy, stabbing his neck with a pen to create an airway to breathe through.
+An example is in the 2008 horror film, Saw V, in which a character being drowned from the neck up performs a manual tracheotomy, stabbing his neck with a pen to create an airway to breathe through.
 The most common procedure is a cricothyrotomy (or "crike"), which is an incision through the skin and cricothyroid membrane.
 This is often confused or misnamed as a tracheotomy (or "trach") and vice versa.
 However, they are quite different based on location of the opening and length of time the alternate airway is needed.

+Another example of an emergency attempt at this procedure is featured in the 2013 comedy film The Heat, where Sandra Bullock’s character, Sarah Ashburn, attempts to perform the operation on a person choking on a pancake in a Denny's, but fails.
+Melissa McCarthy’s character, Detective Mullens, then presses hard on the man's chest, causing the piece of food to be expelled from his mouth.